scottweaver/testcontainers-for-zio/README.md

 ## MySQL

-Provides a managed ZLayer that starts and stops a `MySQLTestContainer` as well as also provding a managed `java.sql.Connection`.
+Provides a managed ZLayer that starts and stops a `com.dimafeng.testcontainers.MySQLTestContainer` as well as also provding a managed `java.sql.Connection`.

+See test cases for example uages.

+## Kafka

+Provides a managed ZLayer that starts and stops a `com.dimafeng.testcontainers.KafkaContainer`.

+You also have easy access to:
+- `zio.kafka.consumer.ConsumerSettings` via `ZKafkaContainer.defaultConsumerSettings`.
+- `zio.kafka.consumer.ProducerSettings` via `ZKafkaContainer.defaultProducerSettings`.

+You can use these to create a `zio.kafka.consumer.Consumer` and/or `zio.kafka.producer.Producer` that can be used to interact with the Kafka container instance.

+See test cases for example uages.